fkarg/fkarg.github.io/staged/longtermplans.md

 before a trend can manifest - but they couldn't see a trend in the first place, since they don't remember last week's exact measure.

 Weight, just like most interesting metrics, is a _Lag_ measure.
-Even if it is your ultimate goal, it is very susceptible to a wide range of factors and thus quite volatile in the short term.
+While it is your ultimate goal, it is very susceptible to a wide range of factors and thus quite volatile in the short term.
 It is only useful in averages and long-term-trends.
-It lags behind if you will.
+Results lag behind if you will.
 Looking at it today and feeling depressed about it will not do you any good - and it will not get you closer to your goal, either.
-So what if you want to measure something and feel good about it?
+So what if you want to measure something to feel good about it?

 ### Lead measures
 What you could measure instead, is daily calorie intake.
 Not just the intake,